Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 But:

-Some of its competitors offer a longer new-car warranty and battery warranty
+Some of its competitors offer a longer new-car bumper-to-bumper and battery warranty

-In order to operate the vehicle, literally everything has to be done through the computer screen… from the power operated tilt-telescopic steering wheel to the exterior mirrors to the power operated glove box
+In order to operate the vehicle, literally everything has to be done through the computer screen… from adjusting the power operated tilt-telescopic steering wheel to changing the exterior mirrors to opening power operated glove box

 No brake hold feature